lewisc2303/LewisBlog/content/post/Day_39.md

 - **Global variables:** `$PWD $CD $MKDIR $USER $HOME`

 #### Pipelines:
-Piping in bash seems useful, it's a way of data around programmes on one command line.
+Piping in bash seems useful, it's a way of directing data around programmes on one command line.
 The syntax pipe `|` is used for this.
 Similarly `>` can be used for redirecting output and `<` can be used for redirecting input.

 **Right now, I can't see much personal use for writing non-interactive script, but can see the use of learning some key interactive commands.**